Participants view a visual summary

 Graphic Recording explained in brief

 Graphic Recording is an innovative method for capturing information in real-time in a visual way.
 It is increasingly used in conferences, meetings, and workshops.
-When people are talking, discussing, presenting, or collaborating, and the ideas and results are valuable to be documented, a Graphic Recording adds value.
+When people are talking, discussing, presenting, or collaborating, relevant ideas and results can be documented.
+Graphic Recording is the art of visual documentation and offers real advantages.

 Detail Graphic Recording studio animanova